oslabs-beta/kaptn/README.md

 Version 2.0.1 -

-- Adds interactive, expandable visx graphs for pods' and nodes' historical cpu and memory usage.
+- Adds interactive, expandable visx graphs for pods' and nodes' historical cpu and memory usage

-- Adds variable refresh rate.
+- Adds variable refresh rate

 - Adds various other bugs fixes and additions including: Fixes bug with user directory in CLI